For most people, pulling an all-nighter for work isn’t a cause for celebration.

 But for the members of UCSF’s Blackburn Lab, the early hours of Oct.
 5 were an opportunity to be part of something most scientists only dream of: a Nobel Prize-winning research lab.

-That morning, at 2:30 a.m.
-California time, the Nobel committee in Stockholm, Sweden, named UCSF molecular biologist Elizabeth Blackburn, PhD, the recipient of the 2009 Nobel Prize in Physiology or Medicine.
+Early that morning, the Nobel committee in Stockholm, Sweden, named UCSF molecular biologist Elizabeth Blackburn, PhD, the recipient of the 2009 Nobel Prize in Physiology or Medicine.
 Blackburn shares the award with Carol Greider, PhD, of Johns Hopkins University School of Medicine and Jack Szostak, PhD, of Harvard Medical School.

 “We were listening to them read the announcement and we couldn’t understand any of it,” recalled Kyle Lapham, a lab tech on Blackburn’s 14-person team.
 “It was basically: Swedish, Swedish, Swedish, ‘Elizabeth Blackburn,’ Swedish, Swedish, Swedish.
 And that’s all we needed to hear.”